Close Menu

 Insects are the world’s top pollinators – 75 percent of 115 top global food crops depend on animal pollination, including cocoa, coffee, almonds, and cherries, according to the UN.

-Previously, the exclusion of bumblebees communities was mainly explained by unilateral cultivation and the use of pesticides in large-scale agriculture.
+Previously, the exclusion of bumblebee communities was mainly explained by unilateral cultivation and the use of pesticides in large-scale agriculture.
 Therefore, the researchers were surprised at how much negative effect the temperature increase appears to have had on the populations in recent years.

 Pixabay License